Andrew McCutchen Player Props: Pirates vs. Brewers

 Brewers Pitching Rankings

+- The Brewers pitching staff is 25th in MLB with a collective 8.2 strikeouts per nine innings.

-- The Brewers have the 13th-ranked team ERA among all MLB pitching staffs (4.12).
+- The Brewers' 4.12 team ERA ranks 13th across all league pitching staffs.

-- Brewers pitchers combine to surrender 90 total home runs at a clip of 1.3 per game (to rank 24th in baseball).
+- The Brewers rank 24th in baseball in home runs allowed (91 total, 1.3 per game).

-- Teheran (1-2 with a 1.48 ERA and 16 strikeouts in 24 1/3 innings pitched) gets the start for the Brewers, his fifth of the season.
+- Miley (3-2) takes the mound for the Brewers in his ninth start of the season.
+He's put together a 3.67 ERA in 41 2/3 innings pitched, with 24 strikeouts.

-- In his last time out on Saturday, the right-hander went seven innings against the Oakland Athletics, giving up one earned run while surrendering six hits.
+- In his most recent time out on Tuesday, May 16, the left-hander threw 1 2/3 innings against the St. Louis Cardinals, allowing one earned run while surrendering one hit.

-- In four games this season, the 32-year-old has put up an ERA of 1.48, with 5.9 strikeouts per nine innings.
-Opponents are batting .233 against him.
+- The 36-year-old has an ERA of 3.67, with 5.2 strikeouts per nine innings, in eight games this season.
+Opponents have a .238 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.